top of page

 Is this like "signing a blank check"?
 You could charge me anything!

 No. Leaving a credit card on file is similar to what a hotel or rental car company does at check-in, and very commonly at the orthodontist's office.
-Your card is securely held on our processing server and charged only for the portion of the bill that is patient responsibility (including co-pays, deductibles, co-insurance, and outstanding balances) pre-authorized by you with your signed agreement and the EOB provided by your insurance company.
+Your card is securely encrypted on our processing server and charged only for the portion of the bill that is patient responsibility as pre-authorized by you with your signed agreement.
 All credit card contracts give cardholders the right to challenge any fraudulent charge against their accounts.

 Is this "balance billing"?

 No. "Balance billing" is when the patient is asked to pay the difference between our fee (or billed charges) and what the insurance company has agreed to pay.
-That practice is a breach of contract and improper.
-The charge to your card is only the patient responsibility as determined by your insurance company, there is no "gray area" here.
-Focused Pain Relief is in no way involved in determining how much of the balance is patient responsibility, we are merely collecting what is due for services rendered, as decided by your insurance plan.
+That practice is improper.
+The charge to your card is only the patient responsibility for services rendered, there is no "gray area" here.
+Focused Pain Relief collects only what is due for services rendered, as outlined in our treatment agreement.